 - Biological Age Testing

-Anti-Aging (Age Deceleration)
+Anti-Aging (Age Deceleration) and Longevity

 Aging is inevitable, however slowing the aging process, increasing lifespan/healthspan and preventing age-related disease can be attainable.
 Dr. Primas can help you maximize your biological age instead of your chronological age with a combination of the five pillars of proper nutrition, regular exercise, reducing stress, good sleep, and biohacking techniques.